lhch9550/Quantify-Course-Impact/README.md

 <img src="https://github.com/lhch9550/Quantify-Course-Impact/assets/74129302/2313be43-9f8a-4bf4-b0ff-77f82bc284e7" width="40%" height="30%">
 </p>

-Course proficiency is represented by the Relative Comparative Advance (RCA) value, specifically focusing on skills with high proficiency.
+Course proficiency is represented by the Relative Comparative Advance (RCA) value of each course concerning skills with high proficiency.
 In the original dataset, each skill is assigned a proficiency level ranging from 1 to 6, with an additional classification of "Advanced."
 Skills within proficiency levels 1 to 3 are categorized as low proficiency, while those beyond are considered high proficiency.
 A higher proficiency index for a course or sector indicates a stronger association with a greater number of high-proficiency skills.

 <p align="center">
 <img src="https://github.com/lhch9550/Quantify-Course-Impact/assets/74129302/2adf444a-d4e6-4962-bd5b-fd522d89c886" width="60%" height="50%">